Rate-Independent Computation in Continuous Chemical Reaction Networks: Fair Computation

 \subsection{Feedforward CRNs}

-In this section we define a class of CRCs (feedforward) for which stable computation implies reaching to the output stable state from any reachable state under mass-action kinetics.
-For the positive results, all our constructions will be in this class.

-Note that for non-feedforward CRCs it is possible that the output stable state is always reachable but the mass-action trajectory does not converge to it.
-As a simple example consider the system
+As we saw before, for general CRCs it is possible that the output stable state is always reachable but the mass-action trajectory does not converge to it, for instance the reactions $X + X \to Y + Y$ and $Y + X \to X + X$ discussed at the start of \Cref{sec:fair-computation}.
+Thus stable computation does not necessarily imply that the system will eventually produce the correct output.
+Since the mass-action trajectory defines a fair rate schedule (\cref{lem:mass-action-gives-fair-rate-schedule}), the above example shows that some CRCs stably compute a function but do not fairly compute it; i.e., the converse of \cref{lem:fair-computation-implies-stable-computation} does not hold for all CRCs.

-with $X$ as the input species and $Y$ as the output species.
-From any reachable state we can reach the output stable state with all $X$ converted to $Y$.
-However, the mass-action trajectory converges to a dynamic equilibrium with $k_2/(2 k_1 + k_2)$ fraction of $X$, where $k_1$, $k_2$ are rate constants of the two reactions.
+In contrast to the above example, the feedforward property defined in this section allows us to bridge the definition of stable computation, defined in terms of reachability (what \emph{could} happen), to convergence (what \emph{will} happen), defined in terms of fair rate schedules.